Four investment truths this board game can teach you

 If you’ve played the game, you’d know that owning all four railroads or getting the two utilities increase each of their values 10-fold.
 Or that holding the title deeds of all same-colored blocks of properties allow you to collect higher rent.
 It’s considered quite a coup to be able to do this and often, players will resort to begging, hoodwinking, or plain old bartering to complete a property set.
 Boardwalk for both Baltic and Mediterranean.
 One utility for two railroads.

 And there’s the cash transaction and mind you, children can be brutal with their asking price.
 Even then, you’ll know that the listed price is not always the actual value.
-Properties, stocks, funds, insurance can be valued more or less, depending on so many factors.
+Properties, stocks, funds, insurance are currently valued based on so many factors—current demand, market state, economy.
+Few, however, realize that actual values are based on something else—company stability, people running the business, quality of the product.
 So before you buy or sell or barter, you need to know what that actual value is!
 Research.
 Do your homework.
+Go beyond the surface value.
 The actual value—not the current value—will determine how much it will be in the future.

 'Bad things happen to good players.
 Tough.
 But that’s all in the game.
 A single bad turn can end your dice-rolling or send you rolling in with money.'